Kagwep/crypto-jua/README.md

 Crypto Jua is continuously evolving.
 Here are some potential enhancements for future versions:

-- **Personalization**: Implement personalized notifications based on user preferences and interactions within the dApp.
+- **Personalization and Premium Services**: Implement personalized notifications based on user preferences and interactions within the dApp.
+Introduce premium subscription tiers offering advanced personalization options and exclusive features.

 - **Expanded Service Offerings**: Add more services and options for users to subscribe to, catering to a wider range of DeFi interests and activities.